PalisadoesFoundation/talawa-docs/docs/internships/gsod/ideas-2024.md

 ---
 id: gsod-ideas
-title: GSoD 2024 - Improving the accessibility of the Talawa Docs
+title: GSoD 2024 - Improving the accessibility of the Talawa Documentation
 ---

 ## About Talawa